DavidSRoy/sociable/reports/report4.md

 Riya & Kevin

-Xcode CI has been set up.
+Xcode CI has been set up - separately builds and tests from the Xcode project and intiates upon creating pull request to `master`.

 Goals for the week:
 - Continue working on essential screens